SOCI/soci/docs/installation.md

 SOCI is configured to build using [CMake](http://cmake.org/) system in version 2.8+.

 The build configuration allows to control various aspects of compilation and installation by setting common CMake variables that change behaviour, describe system or control build (see [CMake help](http://cmake.org/cmake/help/documentation.html)) as well as SOCI-specific variables described below.
 All these variables are available regardless of platform or compilation toolset used.

 Running CMake from the command line allows to set variables in the CMake cache with the following syntax: `-DVARIABLE:TYPE=VALUE`.
 If you are new to CMake, you may find the tutorial [Running CMake](http://cmake.org/cmake/help/runningcmake.html) helpful.

 ### Running CMake on Unix

-Steps outline using GNU Make makefiles:
+Steps outline using GNU Make `Makefile`-s:

 ```console
 mkdir build